 Oil Prices & Financial Liquidity

-The global interrelationship between oil prices, financial liquidity and geopolitical risk is the focus of a new research collaboration between the School of Management's Dr Hany Abdel-Latif and Prof Mahmoud El-Gamal from Rice University in Houston.
+The global interrelationship between oil prices, financial liquidity and geopolitical risk is the focus of a research collaboration between the School of Management's Dr Hany Abdel-Latif and Prof Mahmoud El-Gamal from Rice University.

-Prof Tudur Hallam was awarded a Fulbright Scholarship to allow him to spend seven months at the University of Houston working on a project exploring the ways in which minority languages, cultures and literatures are suppressed and revitalised.
+Prof Tudur Hallam Academi Hywel Teifi was awarded a Fulbright Scholarship to allow him to spend seven months at the University of Houston working on a project exploring the ways in which minority languages, cultures and literatures are suppressed and revitalised.

 Working with the University of Houston’s Professor Nicolas Kanellos, his research explored the similarities between the Welsh/English dynamic in Wales and the Spanish/English dynamic in Texas, as well as the similarities between Prof Kanellos’ work in recovering the US Hispanic Literary heritage and that of Welsh scholars such as Swansea University’s Saunders Lewis.

-Profs Rees and Summers from the Multidisciplinary Nanotechnology Centre are working with colleagues in the Texas Medical Center on the development of innovative new techniques for treating cancer tumors.
+Prof Paul Rees and Prof Huw Summers from the Multidisciplinary Nanotechnology Centre are working with colleagues in the Texas Medical Center on the development of innovative new techniques for treating cancer tumors.

 The collaboration with HMRI is investigating the use of nanoparticles to deliver therapeutic drugs specifically to tumour sites which could significantly minimise drug side effects.